Bythalassa/python-devops/README.md

 ## 📚 Course Structure

-The repository is organized into modules, each corresponding to a section in the course.
-Here is an overview of what you will learn:

 - **virtual-envs**: Learn why virtual environments are essential and how to use Python's built-in `venv` module to create and manage isolated project environments.

 - **python-fundamentals**: Master the core building blocks of Python.
 This module covers variables, comments, data types (`str`, `int`, `list`, `dict`, `set`, `tuple`), conditionals, loops, functions, including `*args` and `**kwargs`, classes, among other topics